munificent/ui-as-code/Choices.md

 Every language proposal claims a chunk of syntax for its own use and ascribes some semantics to it.
-That's a region of the grammar that the future Dart language team won't be able to use for some other more valuable feature.
+That's a region of the grammar that the future Dart language team won't be able to use for some other potentially more valuable feature.

 For example, you could imagine allowing `?` in a parameter list today to mark a parameter as optional.
 That might be nice.
 But there's a very good chance we'll